 Visitors are like food to your website, without them your website will starve.

-So here’s the issue, how do you get more website visitors?
-Because we all want our websites to eat and get ludicrously fat with traffic.
+We all want our websites to eat and get ludicrously fat with traffic.
 After all, each and every new visitor to our site gives us one more chance to convert a sale.